rudub/AzureP2S/README.md

 6. Click Finish to export the certificate.
 You see The export was successful.
 Click OK to close the wizard.

-Next once the VON gateway created add the client address pool and certificate on azure.
+Next, once the VPN gateway is created add the client address pool and certificate on azure.
 1. Navigate to Virtual Network gateway and go to point to site connection.
-2. Add client address pool (local machine which you want to have access to servers and resources)
+2. Add client address pool (local machine to which you want to have access to servers and resources)
 3. Open the certificate file in notepad and copy the content.
 4. Add that content into azure portal in certificate section and create root certificate and save the configuration.
 5. If you want to connect to server other then the machine you configure P2S you need to install client certificate.
 Follow below steps for the same: